In November 2007, World Soccer printed a list of the ’50 Most Exciting Teenagers On The Planet’ – but how have they fared since?

 32. Ransford Osei – Medeama SC

-A decade on, the striker is yet to reach double figures for senior goals having tried his luck in Ghana, Israel, Holland and South Africa.
+A decade on, the striker is yet to reach double figures for senior goals having tried his luck in Ghana, Israel, Holland, South Africa and Lithuania.

 33. Aaron Niguez – Valencia

 Saul’s older brother failed to make a senior appearance for Valencia but represented both Old Firm clubs during loan spells in Glasgow.
-Now playing at Real Oviedo.
+Now playing at Malaysia.

 34. Daniel Opare – Ashanti Gold

-The right-back moved to Europe to join Real Madrid Castilla and now plays at Augsburg having called at Standard Liege, Porto, Besiktas and Lens on the way to Germany.
+The right-back moved to Europe to join Real Madrid Castilla and now plays at Antwerp having called at Standard Liege, Porto, Besiktas, Augsburg and Lens on the way to Belgium.
 Another Football Manager gem.

 35. Fran Merida – Arsenal

 Failed to make the breakthrough at Arsenal before an equally unsuccessful stint at Atletico Madrid.
-Linked with Leeds while playing for Osasuna.
+Linked with Leeds while playing for Osasuna last year.